maryamq/TwitterDemo/README.md

 ## Part 2
-The following user stories must be completed:
+The following user stories must be completed (Note: Focus on Week 3 features only in walk through)

 * User can switch between Timeline and Mention views using tabs.
 * User can view their home timeline and mentions tweets with pull-to-refresh and infinite scroll.